qcitizen/qc-apply/README.md

 ## Assumptions

-1. Remove any non alphanumeric character.
+1. Since the exercise description mentioned that the method should take alphanumeric characters and remove numbers, assume other symbols and other non alphabetic characters should also be removed.

 ## Algo Description

-1. Remove all numbers
+1. Remove all non alphabetic characters.
   a.
-Use a regex to match numbers and replace them with an empty string
+Use a regex to match non alphabetic characters and replace them with an empty string.

 2. Collapse consecutive characters

   a.
 Initialize some temp variables
-    i ) Create an empty list that will be the final result ii ) A count for consecutive characters (equals 1) iii ) A string for the current character (equals first char in 'input')
+    i ) Create an empty list that will be the final result ii ) A count for consecutive characters (equals 1) iii ) A string for the current character (equals first char in 'input') iv ) the current index to compare

   b. starting with the second character compare it with the current character
-  c. if it is the same then increment the count and go to the next
+    i ) if it is the same then increment the count and go to the next

-  d. if it is different then append the current character to the result,
+    ii ) if it is different then append the current character to the result, append the count if is greater than 1, reset the count to 1,
-     append the count if is greater than 1, reset the count to 1 and current character
+        and set current character to the next character since it was not a match

   e. stop once the end of the string is reached

 ### Compexity